Constraining cosmology with N-body simulations for future spectroscopic galaxy surveys at $2\leq z\leq 3$

-Here we present a theoretical model of the correlation functions to place cosmological constraints.
+{\it Theoretical model.} Here we present a theoretical model of the correlation functions to place cosmological constraints.
 Since theoretical models are derived in Fourier space, we first consider a model for the redshift-space power spectrum, $P(\mathbf{k})=P(k,\mu_{\bfk})$, with $k=|\bfk|$ and $\mu_{\bfk}$ the directional cosine.
-Given the underlying matter power spectrum, cosmological information is extracted from the dynamical and geometric distortions, which are probed, respectively, via RSD and Alcock-Paczynski (AP) effects \citep{Alcock:1979,Kaiser:1987,Seo:2003,Matsubara:2004,Okumura:2008}.
+Given the underlying matter power spectrum in real space, $P_\mathrm{m}(k)$, cosmological information is extracted from the dynamical and geometric distortions, which are probed, respectively, via RSD and Alcock-Paczynski (AP) effects \citep{Alcock:1979,Kaiser:1987,Seo:2003,Matsubara:2004,Okumura:2008}.

 We use the simplest model for RSD, the linear RSD model with a constant bias $b$ \citep{Kaiser:1987}.
 It is given by